oils-for-unix/oils/doc/getting-started.md

 Getting Started
 ===============

-Oilshell provides different things!
+Oilshell provides a multi-purpose runtime-interpreter.

 - You can use it *interactively*, or run and write "shell scripts" in it.</br>
   (Shell is the best language for *ad hoc* automation.)
-- You can use its *compatible* language mode with `bin/osh`, or its *legacy-free* language mode with `bin/oil`.
+- You can use a language that's *compatible* with other shells `bin/osh`, or a *legacy-free* language mode with `bin/oil`.

 As of 2021, the [OSH language][osh-language] is mature, and the [Oil